moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With these settings, you can overwrite the activity icon colors which are used within courses.

+##### Activity icon purposes

+With these settings, you can override the activity icon background color which is defined by the activity's purpose (and which is a hardcoded plugin feature in each activity).

 ##### Activity icons

 ###### Custom icons for activities and resources